-Vehicles displaying a valid ADA placard can find accessible parking spaces directly around the corner from the Emerson/Cutler Majestic Theatre on Stuart Street in front of Rock Bottom Restaurant & Brewery.
-The Millennium Place Garage (at the Ritz Carlton Hotel) is also designed to accommodate accessibility needs.
-If attending an event at the Emerson/Paramount Center, the Ritz Carlton parking garage can be accessed at 47 Boylston St. Validation is available through the box office on the day of the performance.
+Vehicles displaying a valid ADA placard can find accessible parking spaces directly around the corner from the Emerson Cutler Majestic Theatre on Stuart Street in front of Rock Bottom Restaurant & Brewery.
+The LAZ Garage, ArtsEmerson's preferred parking partner, is also designed to accommodate accessibility needs.
+ArtsEmerson patrons receive a discounted flat rate of $10 for up to 12 hours of parking.

 How to Book: Tickets for performances with Audio Description can be purchased through normal channels: at either box office, over the phone, or online.
 Audio description is broadcast through our listening devices (see above); you may pick one up upon arrival at the theatre on the day of the show.

 Presented prior to certain audio described performances, touch tours feature an in-depth discussion of a play’s visual elements with a member of each show’s creative team, a guided tour of the set and key prop and costume pieces, and an opportunity to meet the cast for an introduction to their characters and physical descriptions.

 During American Sign Language performances, skilled theatrical Interpreters use American Sign Language to interpret the performances on stage.
 The Interpreters work with a Deaf ASL Consultant to translate the production into American Sign Language.
 The audience can see both the Interpreters and the stage action simultaneously.